Jman25/CIS350-HW2/README.md

 * I Like videogames.

 ## Technical Background
-For technical background I had built my own computer in high school and liked it so much I took a computer basics/networking class.
-When In college I went into computer engineering so I learned how to do some c code and code for microcontrollers somewhat.
-I have since changed to computer science because I just was not enjoying engineering.
-In computer science I have learned java and some python.
+For technical background I built my own computer in high school and liked it so much I took a computer basics/networking class.
+When In college I went into computer engineering, where I learned how to do some C code and code for microcontrollers somewhat.
+I have since changed to computer science because I just didn't enjoying engineering.
+In my computer science classes, I have learned java and some python.